Ushio/MinimumLBVH/README.md

-## Simple and Minimum LBVH for ray tracing
+## Simple and Minimum LBVH for ray tracing on the GPU/CPU
 LBVH construction from "Fast and Simple Agglomerative LBVH Construction" and stackfree ray traversal based via "A Stack-Free Traversal Algorithm for Left-Balanced k-d Trees", but not left-balanced.
-This implementation keeps it as simple as possible and all self-contained; thus performance is sacrificed.
+This implementation keeps it as simple as possible and all self-contained; thus, performance is sacrificed.
+BVH construction and traversal work both on the GPU and CPU.

 ## build
 ```